mano-at-sdsc/published-documentation/TableInfo:-biosample_gene.tsv.md

 Association between a biosample and a gene of interest

 If populated, `biosample_gene.tsv` will contain one row for every biosample linked to an Ensembl gene especially relevant to it.
-This field is meant to be used for cases such as knockouts, knockins, genetic disease or other use cases that tie a small number of genes to a biosample.
-It should not be used to enumerate all genes tied to an object, for e.g. you should not annotate every gene to a sample simply because a biosample expresses every gene.
+This field is meant to be used for cases such as knockouts, knockins, genetic diseases or other use cases that tie a small number of genes to a biosample.
+It should not be used to enumerate all genes tied to an object: don't (for example) explicitly link each gene (of thousands) that happens to be expressed in a biosample: the gene associations here should be those that are specific and directly relevant to the study being performed.

 All fields are required: this table can be empty (header-row only), but any non-header rows must leave no fields blank.